anipiano/pianoing-101/src/technical.md

 - When glissing up, the 2nd - 4th finger is what I usually go to.
 The idea is that your thumb is as resilient in maintaining the gliss as 2-3 of your other fingers.
 However, in some cases, I would actually use my 4th and 5th finger to gliss.
 - **READ:** gliss with any finger you like, this is just an example.
 - **TRIM YOUR NAILS IF YOU’RE GLISSING WITH THEM.**

+### Xeter's gliss

+- Keep in mind that building a resistance against the pain that you feel when playing a glissando takes time so you have to be very patient.
+Your fingers will get used to it and the more you do it the less painful it will be.
+- When glissing down one of the most important factors is your wrist positioning.
+When trying to reduce pain and injuries it's better to use the top of your thumb than it is to use the side.
+In order to be able to use the top part you have to put your wrist up quite high and a little bit into the direction which you will be glissing into.
+Try to lead the movement from your wrist and not from your arm or fingers.
+- For upwards glisses there are 2 different ways in which they can be done

+    1. You can use the nail part of your thumb resulting in a slightly cleaner gliss
+    2. You can use the part in between your 1st and 2nd knuckle.